Reddit: Mister Splashy Pants

 Reddit communities occasionally coordinate Reddit-external projects such as skewing polls on other websites, like the 2007 incident when Greenpeace allowed web users to decide the name of a humpback whale it was tracking.
 Reddit users voted en masse to name the whale "Mister Splashy Pants", and Reddit administrators encouraged the prank by changing the site logo to a whale during the voting.
 In December of that year, Mister Splashy Pants was announced as the winner of the competition.

+Aversion to marketers

+Unlike other social media platforms, Reddit communities and users tend to abhor most official corporate presence such as brand accounts.
+Some moderators have policed out brands' official activity on their subreddits.
+One such instance was moderators of r/jewelry warning their community that the company Brilliant Earth was hiring a "Reddit strategy manager" while they noticed an uptick in mentions of their brand around the same time.

+Some brands, such as Sonos, Fidelity Investments and Mint Mobile have successfully established an official presence in various Reddit communities by following etiquette and not following the traditional social media marketing playbook.
+Others, such as HelloFresh, has previously dabbled.

+Per AI visibility tool, Parse, Reddit is the most-cited website in AI chatbot answers as reported by The Wall Street Journal in 2026.

 Criticism and controversies

 In general, the website grants subreddit moderators discretion in deciding what content is and is not allowed on their subreddits, so long as site-wide rules are not being violated.
 This relative freedom has allowed for a wide diversity of subreddits to exist, and some of them have attracted controversy.